-The expected loss rates are based on the historical credit loss rate of relevant market players within the year.
-The historical loss rates are adjusted to reflect current and forward-looking information on macroeconomic factors affecting the ability of the customers to settle the receivables.
+The expected loss rates are based on various factors including the Group's historical credit loss experience, adjusted for factors that are specific to the debtors, general economic conditions, the number of days past due, adjusted for forward-looking factors and specific consideration to the debtors and the economic environment.
 Accordingly, historical loss rates are adjusted based on expected changes in these factors.

 For trade, retention and notes receivables and contract assets relating to accounts in which there are objective evidence that the likelihood of settlement from counterparties are remote, they are assessed individually for impairment allowance.
-Accordingly specific loss allowance of HK\$70,348,000 and HK\$10,355,000 (2022: HK\$24,206,000 and HK\$6,198,000) was made as at 31 December 2023 for trade, retention and notes receivables and contract assets respectively.
+Accordingly specific loss allowance of HK\$81,256,000 and HK\$44,625,000 (2023: HK\$70,348,000 and HK\$10,355,000) was made as at 31 December 2024 for trade, retention and notes receivables and contract assets respectively.

-As at 31 December 2023, the expected credit losses of these collectively assessed trade, retention and notes receivables and contract assets were HK\$34,609,000 and HK\$31,272,000 respectively (2022: HK\$14,445,000 and HK\$14,751,000 respectively) based on expected loss rates ranging from 0.09% - 23.15% (2022: 0.07% - 1.90%) applied on different customer sectors.
+As at 31 December 2024, the expected credit losses of these collectively assessed trade, retention and notes receivables and contract assets were HK\$39,753,000 and HK\$29,665,000 respectively (2023: HK\$34,609,000 and HK\$31,272,000 respectively) based on expected loss rates ranging from 0.07% - 36.96% (2023: 0.09% - 23.15%) applied on different customer sectors.